 Emergency Medical Responder (EMR)

-This basic level provides responders with essential treatment skills and a solid basis for more advanced training.
-This license level includes basic patient assessment skills, CPR and the use of automated external defibrillators (AEDs), and the mechanics and practice of lifting patients, the use of ambulance equipment, including the use of automatic external defibrillators, and utilization of basic symptom relief procedures, and safe, timely transport of patients to the hospital.
+This training allows responders to develop essential treatment skills and a solid foundation for more advanced training.
+This license level includes basic patient assessment skills, CPR and the use of automated external defibrillators (AEDs), and the mechanics and practice of safely lifting patients.
+EMRs are also training in wound assessment and treatment, basic symptom relief procedures, and safe, timely transport of patients to the hospital.

-Working as an EMR is an entry-level, community focused position that is ideal for people who live and work in a rural or remote area.
-BCAS employs EMRs on an on-call, part-time basis, and EMRs are limited to work in the station where they are hired.
+Working as an EMR is an entry-level, community-focused position, ideal for people who live and work in a rural or remote areas and hope to build on their experience and skills toward becoming a Primary Care Paramedic.